 GPs practices are encouraged to each have a designated carers lead, who champions the voice of carers.

-Download the following form to complete and return to your GP surgery to register yourself as a carer: Carers Prescription Pad (this is the GP registration, not Carer Support Dorset’s registration).
+Download a Carers Prescription Pad to complete and return to your GP surgery to register yourself as a carer (this is the GP registration, not Carer Support Dorset’s registration).